Skip to content

 When an AI agent opens the project, it reads AGENTS.md and immediately understands how to write code that matches your codebase style.

-The project ships Agent Skills under .agents/skills/.
-Each skill is a folder containing a SKILL.md file with instructions the AI applies when the task matches the skill’s description (or when you ask for that workflow explicitly).
+The repo ships Agent Skills under .agents/skills/.
+The folder is the only content under .agents today: each skill is a subdirectory with a SKILL.md file (YAML frontmatter plus instructions) that the AI applies when your task matches the skill’s description, or when you invoke the workflow explicitly.

 SkillDescription

-change-themeModifies the shadcn/ui theme by updating CSS custom properties in OKLCH color space
+change-themeUpdates the shadcn/ui theme by editing OKLCH CSS custom properties in apps/core/styles/tailwind.css

 How to use them:

 • Ask in plain language.
-Say what you want to do—for example, scaffold a button in packages/ui, or adjust primary colors in light and dark mode.
-Cursor loads project skills when the workspace opens; the agent picks up a skill when your request matches its description.
+For example: add a component in packages/ui, tweak light/dark primary colors, open a PR for your changes, or merge the PR for the branch you have checked out.
+Cursor loads project skills when the workspace opens; the agent picks a skill when your request matches its description.

 • Invoke by name.
-In Agent chat, type /, then search for the skill (e.g. /create-component) to apply that workflow explicitly.
+In Agent chat, type /, then search for the skill (e.g. /create-component, /merge-pr) to run that workflow explicitly.

-Skills encode the same structured workflows as before-gathering requirements, following conventions, and generating consistent output.
+Skills encode structured workflows: gather requirements, follow repo conventions, and produce consistent output.